 SUTTING, GIANT son of GILLING - sometime guardian of the mead of poetry;

-SVADILFARI, Stallion that helps the giant mason build the walls of ASGARD - father of SLEIPNIR, eight-legged steed of ODIN;
+SVADILFARI, Stallion that helps the giant mason build the walls of ASGARD - father of SLEIPNIR, eight-legged steed given by Loki (its 'mother') as a gift to ODIN;

 SVARTALFHEIM/SVARTALFHJEM, Land of the DARK ELVES;